Melissa Chen

 Research | Melissa Chen

 In my work, I leverage theories and methods from computing education, human-computer interaction, design research, and the learning sciences.
-I also leverage some technical skills from my undergrad work as a software engineer intern and machine learning research intern.

 Understanding the Reasoning Behind Students’ Self-Assessments of Ability in Introductory Computer Science Courses